 Take time for self-care and leisure

-Exercising regularly, getting enough sleep, and practicing other healthy habits can help you protect your own physical and mental well-being and build resilience for bumps in the road that may happen down the line.
-Taking time for activities that you enjoy is also important for managing stress.
+Maintaining a self-care routine help you protect your own physical and mental well-being and build resilience for bumps in the road that may happen down the line.

-Supporters may be able to provide practical help such as running errands or taking your loved one to medical appointments.
-They may also provide emotional support.
+Supporters may be able to provide practical help, such as running errands or taking your loved one to medical appointments.
+They may also provide emotional support to both you and your loved one.

 Make safety a priority